predomics/gpredomics/README.md

 ## some details about param.yaml

+Parameters are set in the `param.yaml` file, a short description of the meaning of the different lines is provided within the file.
 There are three sections, general, data and ga.

 ### general

 - seed: gpredomics is fully determinist, re-running a computation with the same seed bear the same results, this should be a number,
-- algo: either `random` (not useful, for tests only), `ga` the basic genetic algorithm, `ga+cv` the same algorithm but with a simple cross val scheme
+- algo: either `random` (not useful, for tests only), `ga` the basic genetic algorithm, `ga+cv` (experimental, uncomplete) the same algorithm but with a simple cross val scheme
-- thread_number: how many parallel threads can we uses.
+- thread_number: the number of parallel threads used in feature selection and fit evaluation in `ga`, between different `ga` in `ga+cv`.

+The following parameter are for the fit function:
+- fit: the base parameter, define the base fit function, `auc`, `specificity` or `sensitivity`, the base fit is then modified by different penalty set below,
+- k_penalty: the penalty applied per number of feature in the model (be careful with large number of feature, don't set this too high),
+- fr_penalty: false rate penalty:

 ### data